 Current Medicaid managed care plans pay 20 to 28% less than Medicaid did twenty years ago while every overhead expense and the cost-of-living has increased.
 When adjusted for inflation, that amounts to nearly a 50% pay cut.

-Medicaid can work for large group practices where the lower rates of reimbursement can be offset but taking on more patients, a business model that is impossible for a small midwifery practice.
+Medicaid can work for large group practices where the lower rate of reimbursement can be offset but taking on more patients, a business model that is impossible for a small midwifery practice.
 The level of commitment and the amount of time invested in providing individualized and personal care, the very essence of midwifery, cannot be provided on a large scale.

 What can you do?
 Contact your state representatives and demand change.
 Contact your managed care plan and demand change.

 In the meantime, I am exploring options including a sliding scale system for those who qualify for Medicaid.
-For now I plan to continue accepting Medicaid on a very limited basis for established patients.
+For now I plan to continue accepting Medicaid on a very limited basis and for established patients.
 I remain committed to serving families who are also committed to midwifery care.